chinchalinchin/being-and-death/source/02_death.md

 In the first case, Death cannot be objectified through relations, because Death resists at an ontological level the application of the first essential relation in any proposition: that of existence.

-What form remains in the statement "_the Being is dead_" when its content is subtracted? [^13]

-The remainder is plainly a contradiction of the `law of the excluded middle`, i.e. it must be the case that either _A_ or the negation of _A_ is true, where _A_ is understood to be a symbol standing for a proposition upon which a judgement of truth can be rendered.
+What form remains in the statement "_the Being is dead_" when its content is subtracted? [^14] The remainder is plainly a contradiction of the `law of the excluded middle`, i.e. it must be the case that either _A_ or the negation of _A_ is true, where _A_ is understood to be a symbol standing for a proposition upon which a judgement of truth can be rendered.
 A _Being_ cannot _be_ dead, because to _be_ means to _not be_ dead.
 In claiming that something _is_ dead, in the present tense, you cannot help but commit a logical fallacy.

 Death is not something that occurs in _my_ present, only in either _my_ future, where it defies the laws of causality to be shifted into the present except through the process of time which leads us back to the original statement's contradiction in the present tense, or in the Other's past, where once I am dead my Being only exists insofar as it is objectified in the Being of the Other, where it no longer has any subjectivity or consciousness and can no longer claim to be _my_ Being.

 Yet, it makes even less sense to say "_the Being was dead_", for Death as a fact cannot be contradicted by the circumstances of things as they currently are, i.e. the `facticity` of Being.
 If a Being _is_ now, then its Death has not yet occurred and so consequently can not have the operation of "_was_" applied to it.
 Conversely, if a Being's Death _was_ a fact previously, then it must also _be_ a fact now or else the meaning of the operation "_was_" has been violated and we are back to the original problem, having gained no ground.

 Indeed, the only way to attach meaning to the preceding proposition is to conjugate it with respect to the future, i.e. "_the Being will be dead_".
-However, it must be noted, this is a type of future that only exists in the limit, where infinities and infinitesimals yield values that need not exist at any particular moment in time (<sub><sup>see [Language Games](#language-games) for more discussion on the relationship of limits to Death </sub></sup>).
+However, it must be noted, this is a type of future that only exists in the limit, where infinities and infinitesimals yield values that need not exist at any particular moment in time.
 In other words, it is a future that never becomes present, but is nonetheless always there, just out of reach.
 As if logic were on a treadmill, perpetually running in place, never getting anywhere.

 There is no way for Death as an object to exist in a logical relationship without a contradiction arising from within its boundaries, and thus no way to talk about Death without talking in circles.
 Thus, we have here a glimpse into the essential nature of Death: that which cannot be represented, that which is hidden from representation, that which is hidden from Being, that which can only be Nothing, the `nihil negativum`, a void born from the contingency of the absurd.